 Your policy should account for the fact that humans do sometimes need time off from work for a variety of reasons, including vacation, sickness, and personal reasons.
 The company should have policies specific to each time of leave allowed as well as an overall attendance policy.
 These policies should spell out the company's expectations for attendance, including notification requirements, the procedure for requesting approved leave, and the consequences of excessive absenteeism.

 The idea is to clarify attendance expectations so that employees can manage their time appropriately to prevent excessive absenteeism.
-As the Small Business Administration (SBA) points out, "A written policy won't stop absenteeism, but it will help you deal with it more effectively.
-It will also demonstrate to all employees that you don't tolerate absenteeism."

 Consider Flexible Scheduling